ariel-m-s/k-means/README.md

 - `n_clusters`: The number of clusters the algorithm partitions the dataset into.
 - `n_iter`: The number of iterations the algorithm goes through to iteratively update cluster assignments and centroids.

+Adjusting these parameters allows you to control the granularity of clustering and the convergence of the algorithm.
+Experimenting with different values can impact the quality and efficiency of the clustering results.